Describe a skill that was difficult to learn: IELTS Speaking Cue Card

 How has overcoming your fear of public speaking impacted other areas of your life?

 Do you think public speaking is an essential skill in today's world?
-Why?
+Why or why not?

 Band 6-7